graphistry/graphistry-cli/docs/hardware-software.md

 ### Network

 A Graphistry server must support 1MB+/s per expected concurrent user.
-A moderately used team server may use a few hundred GB / month.
+A moderately used team server may stream a few hundred GB / month.

+* The server should allow http/https access by users and ssh by the administrator.
+* TLS certificates can be installed (nginx)
+* The Graphistry server may invoke various database connectors: Those systems should enable firewall and credential access that authorizes authenticated remote invocations from the Graphistry server.

 ### GPUs & GPU RAM